It's the time of year when ghosts and goblins come out! Make your Halloween safe and fun with these 5 Important Halloween Safety Tips!

 1.)
 Find Alternatives to Trick-Or-Treating Outdoors

-If the weather is a factor or you have safety concerns, looking for alternates to going door-to-door is a great option.
+If the weather is a factor or you have safety concerns, looking for alternatives to going door-to-door is a great option.

 - Most cities have a community center or church-sponsored celebration that can be safer than going out after dark.